The Anderson Model of Burnout Prevention (AMBP™)

 This is a high-risk turning point.
 Without intervention, burnout becomes likely.

 The threshold has been crossed.
 The person is carrying the full accumulated weight of all three zones, and the system can no longer compensate.
-This is burnout as defined by the WHO and assessed by the Maslach Burnout Inventory (MBI).
+This is burnout as defined by the World Health Organization (WHO) and assessed by the Maslach Burnout Inventory (MBI).

 The three dimensions of burnout are now present: